Los Angeles Angels Logo

 Los Angeles Angels of Anaheim Logo 2005-2015

-In 2005, the club returned to the name “Los Angeles Angels” and simplified the concept of the logo.
-Having removed the diamond, only the large red letter “A” is left in the figure.
-The font Bruce Double Pica was used for it; also, dark shadows were added to the letter, as well as a dark blue outline, making it more voluminous.
+In 2005, the club returned to the name “Los Angeles Angels” and simplified its logo.
+After removing the diamond, only the large red letter “A” remained in the drawing.
+The Bruce Double Pica font was used, and dark shadows and a dark blue outline were added to make the letter appear more voluminous.
 Above the letter, as before, is a gray halo with a dark blue outline.

 2016 – today